raven99p/Spa-Employee/client/README.md

+# FIX ME
+1.change function names to start with lowercase

 # Ant Design example

 This example shows how to use Next.js along with [Ant Design of React](https://ant.design).
 This is intended to show the integration of this UI toolkit with the Framework.